RobertoBorges/FunctionSpeech/README.md

 ## Additional Environment Variables

-The following environment variables are required for the Azure Function App to run properly using managed identity with connection strings on the storage accounts:
+The following environment variables are required for the Azure Function App to run properly using managed identity without connection strings on the storage accounts:

 ```text
 AzureWebJobsStorage__accountName = "STORAGE ACCOUNT NAME WITHOUT .blob.core.windows.net"